Apalala-sprl/Excel-Functions/README.md

 getNameFromIP does a NSLookup on an IP address and return the associated FQDN

 isIPv4 return TRUE if the string is a valid IPv4 address (FALSE otherwise)

+IP2BIN convert an IPv4 address string into a string with its 32 bits binary equivalent